alexram1313/ps-halloffame/README.md

 # PS Hall of Fame Survey Platform

+# About
     Initially developed to celebrate the users of a now defunct website, PS Hall of Fame is a MEAN stack-based website that allows survey participants to vote on certain categories and view current results, in a simple and clean manner.
 Administrators set their own categories and may choose to either display a simple list of entries or a graph of the results with an optional winner.
 ---

 # Install